Romero027/sysnet-reading-list/README.md

 ### Microservice and Service Mesh
 - [**Service Fabric: A Distributed Platform for Building Microservices in the Cloud**](https://dl.acm.org/doi/10.1145/3190508.3190546), _EuroSys '18_
+  - A description of the Azure SF design, with a focus on how they solved hard consistency and distributed systems problems.
 - [**Overload Control for Scaling WeChat Microservices**](https://dl.acm.org/doi/10.1145/3267809.3267823), _SoCC '18_
 - [**µTune: Auto-Tuned Threading for OLDI Microservices**](https://www.usenix.org/conference/osdi18/presentation/sriraman), _OSDI '18_
 - [**An Open-Source Benchmark Suite for Microservices and Their Hardware-Software Implications for Cloud & Edge Systems**](https://dl.acm.org/doi/10.1145/3297858.3304013), _ASPLOS '19_